Back to Blog

 Customer.io can handle everything Intercom does on the email side, with more power and flexibility.
 Many teams use Intercom purely for live chat and in-app messaging while running all email through Customer.io.

 The integration works through shared event tracking.
-Your app sends events to both platforms, or you use a CDP to route events.
+Your app sends events to both platforms, or you use a CDP like Segment to route events.
 Customer.io handles all email automations (onboarding sequences, lifecycle campaigns, newsletters) while Intercom handles in-app messaging and support.

 3. Mailchimp